mil00151-UMN/GDES_2342_HumisProject/README.md

 I am Lucas Miller.
 A student at the University of Minnesota.

+This project is a recreation of an old version of the UofUT Department of history website.
+The point is to learn how to code in HTML and CSS using a PDF file as a reference.

-Some of the things that I have learned in this class include:
+Some of the things that I have learned in this class and in this project include:

 * Using different tags (div, section, a, h)
 * Flex boxes